omf2097/openomf/INSTALL.md

 git clone https://github.com/omf2097/openomf.git
 ```

-Note that the latest source does not necessarily compile, or it may have bugs.
-To retrieve the latest source that WILL compile but may be out of date, see the [releases](https://github.com/omf2097/openomf/releases) section of openomf project in github.
+Note that the latest sources do not necessarily compile or they may have bugs.
+To retrieve the latest source that compiles but will be out of date, see the [releases](https://github.com/omf2097/openomf/releases) section of OpenOMF project in github.

 3. Compiling
 ------------